vimaec/LinqArray/README.md

 # LinqArray

-**LinqArray** is a pure functional .NET Standard 2.0 library from **[Ara 3D](https://ara3d.com)** that provides LINQ functionality for immutable arrays, rather than streams, while preserving `O(1)` complexity when retrieving the count or items by index.
+**LinqArray** is a pure functional .NET Standard 2.0 library from **[Ara 3D](https://ara3d.com)** that provides LINQ functionality for immutable (read only) arrays, rather than streams, while preserving `O(1)` complexity when retrieving the count or items by index.
 It is performant, memory efficient, cross-platform, safe, and easy to use.

-## What the heck is .NET Standard?
-Don't you mean .NET Core?
+### Note about .NET Standard

 Class libraries written to target .NET Standard can be used in projects that target .NET Core or .NET Framework (or of course .NET Standard).

 ## Overview

-LinqArray is a set of extension methods build on the `System.IReadonlyList<T>` interface:
+LinqArray is a set of extension methods build on the `System.IReadonlyList<T>` interface which effectively is:

 ```
 interface IReadonlyList<T> {